Amy shoved the spear into its eye. It sunk into the corner, deeper than any of her other strikes.

-I knew it, but I couldn’t place it, but then warmth filled my body and I could see again.
-I’d fallen at some point, but hadn’t noticed.
+I knew the voice, but I couldn’t place it.
+As I tried, warmth filled my body and I could see again.
+I must have fallen at some point, but hadn’t noticed.
 So, when I opened my eyes, the HUD showed me stars, all of them bright and burning light years away from me.

 They were probably safer that way.